amazeeio/docs/local_docker_development/os_x_cachalot.md

 <!-- toc -->

  OS X is currently not able to run Docker natively.
 [Docker announced](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/) a much better system for OS X and also Windows in the making.
-Untill Docker has released their Docker for Mac, we provide our own system, called `cachalot`
+Until Docker has released their Docker for Mac, we provide our own system, called `cachalot`

 {% hint style='info' %}
 If you already are using the Docker Mac Beta client, please head over to the `pygmy`, it is fully compatible to Docker Mac Beta.
 If you like you can apply to the new Docker for Mac Beta here: https://beta.docker.com/